groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 * repomd - The repomd.xml file is verified and only the hashes of each file are checked
 * deb - The Release file is verified and only the hashes of each file are checked

-There are five other types of verification
+There are seven other types of verification

 * authenticode - Check with Microsoft Authenticode signatures.
 * liveupdate - Symantec LiveUpdate signatures
 * cyberwatch - CyberWatch signature files
 * gpg - Signature of a file with gpg
 * openssl - Signature of a file with openssl
+* jar - Signature of signed JAR files
 * trend - Trend Micro DSP and Packages files

 ### Verification - rpm